20 Most Common Medication Errors and Prevention Methods

 5. Wrong Time Error

-Example: A Parkinson’s patient got their medicine three hours late, causing movement problems.
+Example: A Parkinson’s patient received their medication three hours late, leading to significant mobility issues.

 How to prevent it: